 The North Bay Central Ambulance Communications Centre (CACC), a department of the North Bay Regional Health Centre (NBRHC), provides emergency medical communications services twenty four hours a day, seven days a week for an area of approximately 60,000 square kilometers.
-This area includes the Districts of Nipissing, Parry Sound and Temiskaming, which encompasses ambulance services in the communities of North Bay, Mattawa, Temagami, West Nipissing, Powassan, South River, Port Loring, Timiskaming Shores, Englehart, and Kirkland Lake.
-Emergency First Response Teams (EFR) are also dispatched in the communities of East Ferris, Phelps, Bear Island, Field, Latchford, Virginia Town, Restoule, Larder Lake and Thorne/Eldee.
-Paging services for Fire Departments in the communities of Argyle, Bonfield, Callander, Calvin, Chisholm, East Ferris, Marten River, Mattawa, Nipissing, Nipissing First Nation, Papineau Cameron, Phelps, Restoule, Sundridge, Temagami and Tilden lake are also coordinated through the North Bay CACC.
+This area includes the Districts of Nipissing, Parry Sound and Temiskaming, which encompasses ambulance services in the communities of North Bay, Mattawa, Temagami, West Nipissing, Powassan, South River, Port Loring, Temiskaming Shores, Englehart, and Kirkland Lake.
+Emergency First Response Teams (EFR) are also dispatched in the communities of East Ferris, Phelps, Bear Island, Field, Latchford, Restoule, Larder Lake and Thorne/Eldee.
+Paging services for Fire Departments in the communities of Argyle, Bonfield, Callander, Calvin, Chisholm, East Ferris, Marten River, Matachewan, Mattawa, Nipissing, Nipissing First Nation, Papineau Cameron, Phelps, Powassan, Restoule, Sundridge, Temagami and Tilden lake are also coordinated through the North Bay CACC.